 The perks of using this guide on removing marker stains from wood are that all the materials you will need are most likely already in your pantry.

 You will realize that most methods I will talk about here can remove permanent marker mishaps from almost all the wood surfaces.
-But, I will tell you the best-suited method you can use for a specific surface.
-So, let’s dive right in.
+But, I will tell you the best-suited method you can use for specific surfaces.

 Read also: How to remove mold from wood.